Visiting Boston on a rainy day?

 Today, Old South is a Freedom Trail site best known as the spot where a secret code phrase was shouted to trigger the raid known as the Boston Tea Party.
 More about the Tea Party

-The Old South Meeting House is now the site of a terrific history museum with a lot of interactive exhibits and some of the actual tea thrown into the Harbor on the night of the Tea Party.
+The Old South Meeting House is now the site of an interesting history museum with interactive exhibits and some of the actual tea thrown into the Harbor on the night of the Tea Party.

 As soon as you pass Old South Meeting House, the mostly pedestrian-only shopping district known as Downtown Crossing begins.